Marina Abramović

-Marina Abramović (Марина Абрамовић, [marǐːna abrǎːmovitɕ]; born November 30, 1946) is a Serbian conceptual and performance artist.
-Her work explores body art, endurance art, feminist art, the relationship between the performer and audience, the limits of the body, and the possibilities of the mind.
+Marina Abramović (Марина Абрамовић, [marǐːna abrǎːmovitɕ]; born November 30, 1946) is a Serbian (identifying as ex-Yugoslavian) conceptual and performance artist.
+Her work explores body art, endurance art, the relationship between the performer and audience, the limits of the body, and the possibilities of the mind.
 Being active for over four decades, Abramović refers to herself as the "grandmother of performance art".
-She pioneered a new notion of identity by bringing in the participation of observers, focusing on "confronting pain, blood, and physical limits of the body".
+She pioneered a new notion of artistic identity by bringing in the participation of observers, focusing on "confronting pain, blood, and physical limits of the body".
 In 2007, she founded the Marina Abramović Institute (MAI), a non-profit foundation for performance art.

-Early life, education and teaching
+Early life

-Abramović was born in Belgrade, Serbia, then part of Yugoslavia, on November 30, 1946.
-In an interview, Abramović described her family as having been "Red bourgeoisie."
+Abramović was born in Belgrade, PR Serbia, FPR Yugoslavia, on November 30, 1946.
+In an interview, Abramović described her family as having been "Red bourgeoisie".
 Her great-uncle was Varnava, Serbian Patriarch of the Serbian Orthodox Church.
-Both of her Montenegrin-born parents, Danica Rosić and Vojin Abramović were Yugoslav Partisans during World War II.
-After the war, Abramović's parents were awarded Order of the People's Heroes and were given positions in the postwar Yugoslavian government.
+Both of her Montenegrin-born parents, Danica Rosić and Vojin Abramović, were Yugoslav Partisans during World War II.
+After the war, Abramović's parents were given positions in the postwar Yugoslavian government.

 Abramović was raised by her grandparents until she was six years old.
 Her grandmother was deeply religious and Abramović "spent [her] childhood in a church following [her] grandmother's rituals—candles in the morning, the priest coming for different occasions".
 When she was six, her brother was born, and she began living with her parents while also taking piano, French, and English lessons.
 Although she did not take art lessons, she took an early interest in art and enjoyed painting as a child.

 Life in Abramović's parental home under her mother's strict supervision was difficult.
 When Abramović was a child, her mother beat her for "supposedly showing off".
 In an interview published in 1998, Abramović described how her "mother took complete military-style control of me and my brother.
 I was not allowed to leave the house after 10 o'clock at night until I was 29 years old. ...
 [A]ll the performances in Yugoslavia I did before 10 o'clock in the evening because I had to be home then.
 It's completely insane, but all of my cutting myself, whipping myself, burning myself, almost losing my life in 'The Firestar'—everything was done before 10 in the evening."

 In an interview published in 2013, Abramović said, "My mother and father had a terrible marriage."
 Describing an incident when her father smashed 12 champagne glasses and left the house, she said, "It was the most horrible moment of my childhood."

+Education and teaching career

 She was a student at the Academy of Fine Arts in Belgrade from 1965 to 1970.
-She completed her post-graduate studies at the Academy of Fine Arts in Zagreb, SR Croatia in 1972.
+She completed her post-graduate studies in the art class of Krsto Hegedušić at the Academy of Fine Arts in Zagreb, SR Croatia, in 1972.
 Then she returned to SR Serbia and, from 1973 to 1975, taught at the Academy of Fine Arts at Novi Sad while launching her first solo performances.